matyb/pikle/readme.txt

 2)If you find any other issues please notify me using the contact info listed below.

 Credits:
-This program is a modification of a program call Pretty Kid (www.prettykid.com) The look and feel was found at http://www.incors.org/
+This program is a modification of a program called pklite, which in turn is a modification of a program called Pretty Kid (www.prettykid.com) pklite was originally developed by sfn.chris@sympatico.ca The look and feel was found at http://www.incors.org/

 Contact Information:
-for more info about this program visit http://pklite.sourceforge.net or email me @ sfn.chris@sympatico.ca
+for more info about this program visit http://pklite.sourceforge.net or email me @ mathewkbentley@gmail.com